yuchenz93/LearnMazeRunModel/README.md

 # LearnMazeRunModel
 This is a model to explore how rats learn to run on a maze to collects rewards.
 The Code is written in Matlab 2017b

-To run the code,
+To run the code:
-first add entire package to the path;
+First add entire package to the path;
-then open the lastest main file (for example, main_RW2DR_inst_v4.m),
+Then open the lastest main file (for example, main_RW2DR_inst_v4.m),
-         select the desired reward policy or create your reward policy in ActRewardPolicy_Dynamic.m edit the OutPath where the figures will be saved modify parameters if necessary.
-For example to speed up you can set runtest to 4 as if we run the experiment on 4 individual animals run the code
+         select the desired reward policy or create your reward policy in ActRewardPolicy_Dynamic.m, edit the OutPath where the figures will be saved, modify parameters if necessary (For example to speed up you can set runtest to 4 as if we run the experiment on 4 individual animals), and last run the code.
-At this step, the sitmulation is slow, you may let it run over night.
+In this version, the sitmulation is slow, you may let it run over night.

 Theory,